vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 ## Applications

 ### Event Bus
 The Event Bus is a [publish/subscribe] system.
-It's composed by three modules:
+It's composed of three modules:

 - [Model][event bus model] containing the data model classes needed by the [Server][event bus server] and the [Client][event bus client];
 - [Server][event bus server] which is the subscriber;